theo-armour/2025/blog/2025-05-23-writing-for-today.md

 I have not finished this post.
 It should probably never be finished.
 The issue was that I kept adding new ideas as I was writing.
 In other words, the initial idea was so loose that it kept expanding and expanding, rather than allowing me to focus and finish the post in a reasonable amount of time.

-I definitely do want to finish this work, but I will build upon this in a bunch of future smaller posts.
+I definitely do want to finish this effort, but I will build upon this in a bunch of future smaller posts.

-The next step will be to divide these ideas into a bunch of smaller ones.
+The next step will be to divide the ideas started here into a bunch of smaller ones.
 Perhaps something like, what are three questions that you should answer before you start writing?

 ## Intro

-This paper covers the kinds of rules or observations that I will make when I read a business plan or similar business document.
+This paper covers the kinds of considerations or observations that I often come up with when I read a business plan or similar business document.

+Whenever I make such an observation, I would like to be able to point to a definition or explanation of the background for that observation.
+This document begins to cover the rules I generally follow.
+In other words, it's kind of my style guide.

 ## Writing for Modern Media